SchwabischesBauernbrot/SecretArcade/Text-Adventure.md

     end
 end

+void writeRoom1Wait()
+    Message("Sometimes, being patient is sensible.")
+    Message("A friendly-looking guard walks into your cell") Message("He announces 'It's been a shite day at work, so") Message("I'm going to set you free.'")
+    Message("You don't know what's up with his accent.")
+    Message("It's like an ungodly scottish and french hybrid.")
+    Message("Still, can't complain, he's letting you go.")
+    Message("'Thanks,' you mutter.
+You smarmy prick.")
+    Message("Don't blow it, now.")
+    Message("'The exit's out the right, just follow the red carpet") Message("and eventually you'll reach some big doors,'he suggests") Message("'Alternatively, your captor is deeper in the castle.'")
+    Message("If I were you, I'd make a break for it,") Message("but do what you like.")
+    Message("And off he goes, just like that.
+Now you're free,") Message("you've got a bit of time to catch up on what") Message("got you into this mess.")
+    Message("Cue exposition!")
+end
 #The second death sequence, that occurs if you lose the fight
 void secondDeath()
     Message("Alas, you are stabbed through the heart by a guard")